 Each state maintains its own adoption policies, so the process can vary considerably for families, from state to state.
 Learn all about the legal guidelines for families adopting in Arizona, whether you’re adopting a newborn through domestic, private adoption, an infant or older child from U.S. foster care adoption, or an infant, toddler, or older child through international adoption.
 Find answers to the most common questions about Arizona adoptions.

 WHO CAN ADOPT IN ARIZONA?

 Any adult resident of the state, whether married or single, or legally separated.

 Can adoptive parents advertise for birth parents?
-Yes.
+Not addressed in state statutes.

 Can out-of-state residents finalize an adoption?
 No.

 Can adopting parents use an adoption facilitator or another paid intermediary?
 Not unless the adoption facilitator is employed or affiliated with a licensed adoption agency or is a licensed attorney in Arizona (the fees for the attorney’s service must be approved by the court).